 Circular motion, centripetal forces

 A weight is attached to the end of the string.
-The weight moves up and down depending on the period of rotation of the ball.
+The weight moves up and down depending on the period of rotation of the ball on the other end of the string.
 When the ball spins with a certain period, the weight reaches equilibrium.
 Note: the ball and weight are visible in a large lecture hall, but the alligator clip is not.

-- Tennis ball on a string that is threaded through a glass tube
+- Tennis ball on a string threaded through a glass tube

 - Alligator clip

-- Attach the 200 gram weight to the end of the string and place it on the table.
+- Attach the 200 g mass to the end of the string and place it on the table.

 - Adjust the string so that the distance between the weight and the glass tube is approximately 6".